 Casper Wave Construction

-- Casper Wave has a thick, soft, durable cover.
+- Casper Wave has a thick, soft, durable cover that doesn’t affect the overall feel of the mattress too much.

 - The top layer is 1″ of proprietary “Flo Foam,” a soft material made to relieve pressure.